 4. This is a conditioned reflex.

-5. It is a combination of an indifferent stimulus with an unconditioned one.
+5. This is a combination of an indifferent stimulus with an unconditioned one.

 6. Without these stimuli, the conditioned salivary reflex is not formed.

-8. Irritant that stimulates the gustatory zone of the cortex.
+8. An irritant that excites the gustatory cortex.

 9. Under this condition, a temporary connection is formed between the visual and gustatory zones of the cortex.